Crowd preference

 September: Italy's Finest Month

-September consistently receives the highest recommendation from experienced Italy visitors.
-The reasons stack up: the vendemmia (grape harvest) transforms Tuscany, Piedmont, and the Veneto into working vineyards accepting visitors; the Amalfi Coast roads clear of August gridlock; the Mediterranean reaches its warmest temperatures of the year (23–25°C on the southern coasts); city temperatures drop from August's 35°C+ to a comfortable 22–27°C; and hotel prices fall 25–40% from August within days of the European school return.
+September consistently receives the highest recommendation from experienced Italy travellers who have visited more than a decade of trips.
+The reasons stack up: the vendemmia (grape harvest) and harvest festivals transform Tuscany, Piedmont, and the Veneto into working vineyards; the Amalfi Coast roads clear of August gridlock; the Mediterranean reaches its warmest temperatures of the year (23–25°C on the southern coasts, warmer weather than the summer months); city temperatures drop from August's extreme heat to a comfortable 22–27°C with cooler temperatures and cooler weather; and many hotels fall 25–40% from August within days of the European school return.
+Many Italians return from their August coastal holidays too, bringing authentic life back to major cities and making restaurants genuinely excellent again.

-The SS163 coastal road opens up as August traffic disappears.
+The SS163 coastal road opens up as August traffic disappears from this popular destination.
 Positano hotel rates drop 30–40% from August peak.
-The Path of the Gods hiking trail (ridge walk above the coast) is excellent in September temperatures.
+The Path of the Gods hiking trail (one of Italy's finest hiking trails) is excellent in September's cooler temperatures.

 Sea warmest of year

-Mediterranean and Adriatic reach 23–25°C in September — warmer than July.
-Sardinia, Sicily, and the Puglia coastline beaches are at their most swimmable with a fraction of August's density.
+Mediterranean and Adriatic reach 23–25°C in September - warmer weather and warmer water than July.
+Sardinia, Sicily, and the Puglia coastline are at their most swimmable with a fraction of August's crowds and lower prices at many hotels.

 Italy Month by Month